Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/brush.rst

 ..
 Tool Shelf --> Options --> Overlay panel

-Allows you to customize the display in the viewport of *Curve* and *Texture* that applied to the brush.
+Allows you to customize the display in the viewport of the *Curve* and *Texture* that is applied to the brush.

 View
    The eye icon is used as a toggle to show or hide the given brush texture.